Meta Shrine: Shrine

 The main deity is Hieda no Are, who was involved in the compilation of the Kojiki, and Ame-no-Uzume-no-Mikoto and Sarutahiko Ōkami.
 Hieda no Are is the god of scholarship and storytelling.

 Festivals

-The Hieda-No-Are festival takes place every year on August 16.
+The Hieda-No-Are festival takes place every year on May 5（Children's Day (Japan)）.

-A Hieda-No-Are celebration was held on April 30, 2012 to mark the 1,300th anniversary of the compilation of the Kojiki.
+A Hieda-No-Are celebration was held on April 30, 2012, to mark the 1,300th anniversary of the compilation of the Kojiki.